zachbutton/crystalize.js/README.md

 });
 ```

 You might have wondered how, in the backend, we go from `getUserState` straight to constructing a `Crystalizer` intance, which takes an object.
-This depends on your architecture, and this pattern will work best with non-relational databases such as Mongo, or other databases that are document-driven and allows you to get a simple object.
+This depends on your architecture, and this pattern will work best with non-relational databases such as Mongo, or other databases that are document-driven and allow you to get a simple object.

 For relational databases, we lose the _single source of logic_ here since you would still have to construct the object passed into the Crystalizer.

-But, that brings us to the next use-case:
+But, that brings us to the next use case:

 ### Event-driven canonical state